Ethics, safety, and trust in Workplace Analytics – best practices and examples to draw inspiration from

 #4 People impact - preemptive actions

-Your people analytics program should focus only on strategies that positively impact employees.
+Your workplace analytics program should focus only on strategies that positively impact employees.
 For instance, if you’re tracking work productivity in the hopes of making the workplace better, then that’s perfectly OK.
 However, if you collect it to eliminate low performers, high chances are, you’re in violation of your company’s management principles.

 Josh Bersin mentioned that some companies use data to predict retention.
 If they spot employees who are thinking of leaving they start to give them unfavorable treatment.
 For instance, managers stop talking to them and reduce their support since they think it’s a waste of time as they’re going to leave anyway.